 JFK has half a dozen terminals and contains over 130 gates.
 The terminals are set up in almost a U shape though it still remains with a wavy pattern around the central area that contains the airports parking.
-Normally finding parking in JFK can be a problem, however the best car service can always find a good parking spot for their clients.
+Normally finding parking in JFK can be a problem so it’s often good to have a driver taking you to the airport.
 Before the 1990’s every single terminal at JFK was known for the primary airlines that they served. the one exception of this was terminal 4 which was known as the International Arrivals Buildings.

 Terminal 8 is one of the major Oneworld hubs with American Airlines operating directly from this terminal.
-American Airlines begin an eight year program in this terminal with the goal of having terminal 8 becoming one of the largest passenger terminals in JFK.
-Terminal 8 was designed by DMJM Aviation and in a way is a combination of both terminal 8 and terminal 9 and was opened in stages, the first stage being in 2005 and was officially opened in 2007.
-The terminal itself is actually two times bigger than Madison Square Garden and has multiple retail and food outlets, over 80 different ticket counters, more than 40 self-service kiosks, 10 security checkpoints, 29 gates, and processes over 1,600 people through its U.S. Customs and Border Protection facility.
-Terminal 8 is where JFK traffic really comes into play, with so many people coming in and out of terminal 8 a NYC limo service must be ready to navigate the terminal perfectly.
-Luckily if you choose the right car service to be your NYC car service you never have to worry about arriving on time.
+American Airlines began an eight year program with the goal of turning it into the largest passenger terminal in JFK.
+Terminal 8 was designed by DMJM Aviation as a way to combine the old terminal 8 and terminal 9.
+It would open in stages with the first stage opening in 2005, it was officially opened in 2007.
+The terminal itself is actually two times bigger than Madison Square Garden and has multiple retail and food outlets.
+The terminal is also home to over 80 different ticket counters, more than 40 self-service kiosks, 10 security checkpoints, 29 gates, and processes over 1,600 people through its U.S. Customs and Border Protection facility.
+Terminal 8 is massive in size, if your getting a limo service out of JFK it would be beneficial to request a meet and greet to avoid getting lost.